Menacing Confident & Fearless Defense

 Felony Menacing in Colorado

 If you’re charged with committing an act of menacing while using a weapon (or threatening to use a weapon), you can be charged with a Class 5 felony.
 The felony charge may be assessed even if the weapon you used was non-deadly (like a BB gun) or if you were bluffing and had no weapon at all.
+In such situations, consulting a skilled felony defense lawyer can be crucial for your case, as they can provide expert legal advice and defense strategies tailored to your specific circumstances..

 Class 5 felony convictions can result in a prison sentence of 1 to 3 years and a fine of between $1,000 and $100,000, and the opportunity for sentencing leniency is lessened.
 You may lose your ability to own a firearm if convicted of felony menacing.

 Because the difference between menacing with a weapon and without a weapon can be years of incarceration and tens of thousands of dollars, it can be very important from a defense perspective to contest the admissibility of any evidence of a weapon or threat of a weapon.
-That's why it's important to contact a menacing attorney in Denver.
+That’s why it’s important to contact a menacing lawyer in Denver.

 Most people can’t deny that they’ve been in a situation that, when pushed and angered, they have ‘reacted’ before thinking about the potential consequences.
 A situation where someone may be baiting you, and you threaten them to the point that they are fearful, can garner a charge of menacing.